 Following this procedure, what other methods can be performed?
 What questions would these additional methods answer?

-: Click here to answer.
+Roger Lopez-Bellido: With these probes, a researcher can measure both baseline nociception and mechanical nociceptive hypersensitivity following injury.
+Click here to answer.
 Please use language that you will be comfortable memorizing and speaking aloud.
 Limit length to 30 or fewer words.
 [1].

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera